 When I was sixteen, I went on a 2-week horseback trip in the Bighorn mountains of Wyoming.
 Each morning, we were given the coordinates of the location where we would camp that night, then turned loose with a map and compass.
 It was satisfying to arrive at the destination each night, after navigating our way through the mountains on our own.

 Heading a new strategic direction—entering a new market, innovating a new product line, or changing the way we go to market—can feel like heading out into the wilderness.
 If we think like an explorer would, however, we can find our way to new sources of profit and growth.

-Here are three points to keep in mind when navigating new strategic territory:
+Here are four points to keep in mind when navigating new strategic territory:

 In the past few years, Cisco, Coca-Cola, GE, IBM, MasterCard and other large companies have begun to launch “internal startups”—teams of employees who are sheltered from corporate rules and bureaucracy – to stimulate entrepreneurship and creativity, and infuse agility.

 I spoke recently with the leader of a business that existed – for a while – as an internal startup within a large corporation.